bsi-software/SpringBoot-and-EclipseScout/org.eclipse.scout.springboot/README.txt

 ===============================
 mvn spring-boot:run

 Open Application on http://localhost:8080/

 By default, this application requires user authentication.
-The credentials are 'eclipse/scout'.
+The credentials are 'eclipse/scout', 'alice/test', 'bob/test'.
-You can change this in 'config.properties':
-- change to development mode (property: scout.dev.mode)
-- change credentials (property: scout.auth.credentials)